What is Break-Even Point In Accounting?

 Break Even Point in Accounting refers to the point or activity level at which volume of sales or revenue exactly equals total expenses.
 In other words, the breakeven point is that the level of activity at which there is neither a profit nor loss and the total cost and total revenue of business are equal.

 It is that level of business activity where the sales are just sufficient enough to meet the total cost which includes both Fixed and Variable Cost.
-Also, Breakeven point acts as an important level for a business to attain before it can actually make a profit.
-Accounting break-even point can be computed in different ways.
+Also, the Breakeven point acts as an important level for a business to attain before it can actually make a profit.
+The accounting break-even point can be computed in different ways.

 Another formula to calculate Break-Even Point in Accounting

 In order to understand the importance behind the Break-Even Point in Accounting, it is of paramount importance to understand the classification of Costs.
 Broadly speaking Cost is classified as either Fixed Cost or Variable Cost.

 - Fixed Cost is one which is independent of the level of sales and is of a fixed nature.
 Some of the popular examples include Rent, Insurance, etc.

 - Variable Cost is one which is directly linked to the level of sales.
 Examples include commissions etc.

 Segregation of cost into “Variable Cost” and “Fixed Cost” and their relationship with Sales and Profit is important in undertaking the Breakeven point Analysis.
 By segregating the cost into fixed and Variable, a business can ascertain the cost which is sunk in nature (Fixed Cost) and will not be impacted with Sales directly.
 Secondly once a business can ascertain the proportion of Variable Cost to its Sales, it can implement strategies that can result in Cost Efficiency which again results in better cost management and more profits.